AdobeDocs/commerce-merchant-services.en/help/data-connection/custom-attributes.md

   }
   ```

-1. Define the `OrderItemCustomAttributes` in PHP.
+## Step 8: Define the OrderItemCustomAttributes

+Create a `OrderItemCustomAttributes.php` file that defines the order item custom attributes.
 For example:

   ```php
   namespace Magento\AepCustomAttributes\Model\Provider;